Santiago: Public transportation

 Santiago has 37% of Chile's vehicles, totaling 991,838, of which 979,346 are motorized.
 An extensive network of streets and avenues crisscrosses Santiago, facilitating travel between the different communities that make up the metropolitan area.

 In the 1990s, the government attempted to reorganize the public transportation system.
 New routes were introduced in 1994, and the buses were painted yellow.
 However, the system faced significant issues such as route overlaps, high levels of air and noise pollution, and safety concerns for both riders and drivers.
 To address these problems, a new transportation system called Transantiago was devised.
-It was officially launched on February 10, 2007, combining core services across the city with the subway and local feeder routes, all under a unified payment system using a contactless smartcard called Tarjeta bip!
+It was officially launched on February 10, 2007, combining core services across the city with the subway and local feeder routes, all under a unified payment system using a contactless smartcard called Tarjeta bip!.

 The change was not well received by users, who complained of a lack of buses, excessive transfers between buses, and reduced coverage.
 While some of these issues were eventually addressed, the system developed a poor reputation that it struggled to overcome.
 As of 2011, fare evasion remained persistently high.

 In 2019, the government rebranded the public transportation system as RED, aiming to distance it from the problematic Transantiago brand.

-In recent years, many cycle paths have been constructed, but their number remains limited, and the routes are poorly connected.
-Most cyclists ride on the streets, and despite helmet and light use being mandatory, compliance is not widespread.